microsoft/kubernetes-learning-path/kubernetes-interactive-learning/k8s-interactive-learning.md

 These hands-on, interactive learning modules let you run your first container on Kubernetes, and enable you to explore basic Kubernetes concepts like YAML definitions, networking, secrets, and application deployments from source code.

 # Explore Kubernetes with Katacoda
-*Participate in six hands-on, interactive learning modules through Katacoda to run your first container on Kubernetes.
+*Participate in these hands-on, interactive learning modules through Katacoda to run your first container on Kubernetes.
 The modules explore basic concepts like YAML definitions, networking, secrets, and application deployments from source code.* https://www.katacoda.com/courses/kubernetes/launch-single-node-cluster
 ## Launch a single-node Kubernetes cluster
 *Minikube is a tool that makes it easy to run Kubernetes locally.
 The tool runs a single-node Kubernetes cluster inside a VM on your laptop, enabling you to start developing with Kubernetes right away.*